Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective

-\paragraph{Supervised regression} In this survey, we assume that a model $\hat{f}(x;\theta)=\hat{y}$ with model parameters $\theta$ shall be trained on informative data $\mathcal{D}\{\tilde{x}_k,\tilde{y}_k\}_{k=1}^N$ where $N$ denotes the number of data points, $\tilde{x}$ denotes noisy measurements of $x$, and $\tilde{y}$ denotes noisy measurements of $f$.
+where $N$ denotes the number of data points, $\tilde{x}$ denotes noisy measurements of $x$, and $\tilde{y}$ denotes noisy measurements of $f$.
 The term training or learning refers to the estimation of $\theta$ from data.
 The term supervised refers to a model being trained on input-output data pairs of the dynamics function.